camunda/camunda-docs-manual/content/webapps/tasklist/configuration.md

 # Custom Scripts

-If you want to add your own scripts to the Admin application, you should add a `customScripts` property to the `app/admin/scripts/config.js` file with something like this:

-This includes a `custom-module/module.js` file.
-The path is relative to the `app/admin` folder in the Camunda webapp .war file.
+Tasklist allows you to include arbitrary JavaScript files.
+This allows you to extend Tasklist with custom code.
+The script file might contain a custom frontend module.
+Tasklist shares the frontend module structure with [Cockpit Plugins]({{<ref "/webapps/cockpit/extend/plugins.md#structure-of-a-frontend-module" >}}).

-If you want to add your own scripts to the Tasklist application, you should add a `customScripts` property to the `app/tasklist/scripts/config.js` file with something like this:
+Add your files to the `customScripts` property of the `app/tasklist/scripts/config.js` file:

 ```javascript
 export default {